 The average order value (AOV) is the average amount of money each customer spends on your store.

-To calculate your AOV, take the total revenue from sales and divide it by the number of orders.
+To calculate your AOV, divide the total revenue from sales by the number of orders.

 AOV = Total revenue / Number of orders

 For example, let’s say you had 100 orders in the last month and the total revenue from these orders was $5,000.
 Your AOV would be $5,000 divided by 100, or $50.

 Generally, your dropshipping profit margin will increase if you manage to increase your AOV.